 - Demonstrate a commitment to the Jewish Community and to Jewish learning.

 - Only children with paid registrations for camp will be considered.
 Submit a camp invoice showing your paid registration fee and/or deposit for your child along with your application.
 Applications will be considered only for children registered at a camp.

-- A copy of page 1 & 2 of your 2017 income tax return must be emailed to address below.
+- A copy of page 1 & 2 of your 2018 or later income tax return must be emailed to address below.
 Earlier returns are not eligible.